KalliaPi/ExcelProjects/README.md

 # Bike_Sales Project
 In this project we see demographic information about the bike purchasers.
 Here are some of the steps that occurred in this project:

-✦ data cleaning (removed duplicates)
-✦ replacing data in order to make them more readable.
+✦ data cleaning (removing duplicates, replacing data in order to make it more readable)

-✦
+✦ decreasing decimals